Chenxu-nmsu/Social_Media_Website/README.md

 # Create a Social Media Website

-This is an academic project.
+This is an indivual project.
 The main idea is to demonstrate how to build a website using Python, Django, Javascript, CSS3, HTML5, jQuery, Bootstrap, etc!

 ## Technologies used
 - HTML5: create website content